viljenna/Contacts-app/README.md

 # Contacts-app

 This is React Native app, that uses React Redux.
 User can add contacts and those will be saved to server.
-User can also add picture and delete contacts.
+User can also take picture and delete contacts.

 ## Installation
 First run npm install.
 After that go to /server and run npm install.